akouz/HBnode/AVR64DD32/FT200XD/README.md

 * TXT DESCR -- assign node description TXT
 * addr len EERD -- read len bytes from I2C EEPROM starting at address addr
 * addr len EECLR -- clear len bytes in the I2C EEPROM starting at address addr
+* TOPIC -- read topic names and topic IDs; if topic value is valid it will be displayed too